This is my list of 15 Canadian authors to discover.

 As a Canadian, I always like discovering local authors.
 We have a few great ones in this nation.
 Canada brought up some of the best writers in the English language and a couple of French ones worth noting as well.
 Every now and then, I force myself to get out of my comfort zone – thrillers for me -, and I rarely get disappointed.
 Some of the following Canadian writers I’ve read and love, some I’ve yet to experience.
 So let’s try to discover them together.
 I’m sure you’ve heard of most of them, but, maybe one or two of them are new to you.

-Here’s my list of some Canadian authors to discover.
+Here’s my list of 15 Canadian authors to discover.

 She is a new author on the Canadian scene, and her book Every Summer After is her debut novel.
 It is a fun, light read that makes a great beach read.
 I just posted a review about it on my September Reads article.

-Cree author Michelle Goods’ debut novel Five Little Indians is the book that put her on my radar.
+Five Little Indians is the book that put Cree author Michelle Good on my radar.
 I recently snagged a copy at my local second-hand bookstore, but I haven’t read it yet.
 Good is a lawyer who advocates for residential school survivors.

 Toronto-based Jennifer Hillier is a Filipino descendant born and raised in Canada.
 Her thrillers Jar of Hearts and Little Secrets are some of my favorite ones.
 And her latest, Things We Do in the Dark is on my humongous pile of books I still need to get to.